Toyota Corolla iM Insurance Rates

 Rates are averaged for all Toyota Corolla iM models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Drivers considered higher risk that tend to have accidents or serious violations pay on average $1,420 more per year than a safer driver
+- High-risk drivers who have several accidents or serious violations pay on average $1,420 more every year to insure their Corolla iM

 Rate Tables and Charts